We audited the lidofinance/dual-governance repository at commit 8296824.

 To address the issue of missing docstrings, documentation has been added to the main libraries and contracts, as outlined in PR #161.
 Types and interfaces were not covered in this update.

-function if the current support value is greater than or equal to the new quorum, as the code within _vote
+The quorum check should use >= instead of ==.
+If the owner changes the quorum via setQuorum, some proposals may require scheduling through the schedule function if the current support value is greater than or equal to the new quorum, as the code within _vote will not execute.

-Consider replacing ==
+Consider replacing == with >=.

 Update: Acknowledged, not resolved.
 The Lido team stated: